JianHua-Deng/JS-Calculator/README.md

 # JS-Calculator
-A calculator created with CSS, HTML, and JSS
+A calculator created with CSS, HTML, and JS